-Although there are currently several incentive programs available to landowners for habitat management, such as NRCS Farm Bill Programs including the Environmental Quality Incentives Program (EQIP) and the Wildlife Habitat Incentives Program (WHIP); the FWC Landowner Assistance Program (LAP); and the USFWS Partners for Fish and Wildlife Program (PFW), these programs all present their own unique barriers to landowners within the Panther Focus Area, specifically low payment for practices, ineligibility for large landowners (NRCS), and a cap on the amount of money spent per project site.
-There also exist a few easement programs for landowners, including the Wetland Reserves Program (WRP), Grassland Reserve Program (GRP), and the Farm and Ranchlands Protection Program (FRPP), but these programs have limited funding (especially GRP and FRPP) and may not be applicable to the ranches within the Panther Focus Area due to habitat present (i.e. not applicable for WRP because little degraded wetlands on site).
+There are currently several incentive programs available to landowners for habitat management, such as the Natural Resources Conservation Service Environmental Quality Incentives Program (EQIP); the FWC Landowner Assistance Program (LAP); and the USFWS Partners for Fish and Wildlife Program (PFW).
+However, these programs present unique challenges to landowners within the Panther Focus Area, such as ineligibility for large landowners (NRCS); caps on the amount of money spent per project site, or just not meeting landowners' needs .
+There also exist a few easement programs for landowners, including the Agriculture Conservation Easement Program (ACEP), and the Farm and Ranchlands Protection Program (FRPP), but these programs have limited funding (FRPP) and have limited applicability to the ranches within the Panther Focus Area due to the various types of habitats and land uses.